microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 DestinationProbingResult
 --------------{END}---------------
         |
-(Evaluate new destination health states using probing results)
+(Evaluate new destination active health states using probing results)
         |
         V
 IActiveHealthCheckPolicy --(update for each)--> DestinationInfo.DynamicState.Health.Active